wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **thread_pool**

-Specifies the number of threads used by the FIM database synchronization.
-FIM will use the minimum between the configured value and the number of CPU cores of the system.
+Specifies the number of threads that FIM database synchronization uses.
+FIM uses the lesser value of the configured value and the number of system CPU cores.

 +--------------------+-----------------------------------------------------+
 | **Default value**  | 1                                                   |